Global Languages and Cultural Studies

 - Course(s) to reflect on and integrate those experiences upon return.

 Students begin the first step by taking a placement exam and enrolling in appropriate language courses until they go abroad.
-In this step, they will also take an introductory methods course in English (LANGUAGE AND CULTURE IN GLOBAL PERSPECTIVE (GLCS 210)) and a cross-cultural and linguistic skills course (CROSS-CULTURAL & LINGUISTIC SKILLS FOR STUDY ABROAD (GLCS 280)) in the spring semester prior to studying abroad.
-While abroad in the second step, students will complete a portfolio (ABROAD PORTFOLIO (GLCS 380)).
+In this step, they will also take an introductory methods course in English (LANGUAGE AND CULTURE IN GLOBAL PERSPECTIVE (GLCS 210)) and a cross-cultural and linguistic skills course (CROSS-CULTURAL & LINGUISTIC SKILLS (GLCS 280)) in the spring semester prior to studying abroad.
+While abroad in the second step, students will complete a portfolio (PORTFOLIO (GLCS 380)).
 Upon returning from abroad, they will complete the third step, which includes a capstone course (ADVANCED CROSS-CULTURAL SEMINAR (GLCS 483)) in which they will reflect on the study abroad experience; develop a senior project; and explore career options.
 Early planning is key to be able to complete the majors in the GLCS department in a timely manner.

 Courses that serve all language concentrations are labeled GLCS and are generally taught in English.
 Some of these courses have LC designations and are usually open to all students.
 Advanced courses may also have Linfield Curriculum designations.
 Up to two LC’s may be met alongside major requirements taken at Linfield or a study abroad site with pre-approval.
 Experiential and service learning opportunities both locally and abroad may be available for students to put into practice their linguistic and cultural skills.